burrito-project/burrito-driver/docs/app_driver_explain.md

 The app periodically sends the bus's GPS coordinates to a server.
 This is done through an API endpoint, which the app hits in the background.

+## Sending the battery of the phone

+At the same time the app sends a coordinate to the server, it also sends the battery of the phone.

 ## Simple button to start or end the service

 The app includes a simple button that allows users to start or stop the